JadeClark4/88H-Mice-HSCs/README.md

 # 88H-Mice-HSCs
-Analysis of different haematopoietic cell populations (LT-HSC, HSPC, and Progenitor cells) sc-RNAseq data to identify a differentially expressed gene of interest.
+Analysis of different haematopoietic cell populations (LT-HSC, HSPC, and Progenitor cells) sc-RNASeq data to identify a differentially expressed gene of interest.